MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 The language dropdown menu provides options that are preset for this program.

-Note the following:
+Note the following information:
 - Edits made to the survey invitation are for this program only.
 - Switching from **edit** to **preview** - and also when switching languages - automatcially saves changes.
 - Use only plain text if customizing this invite template.
-URLs, HTML or other markdown may lead to errors and subsequent mail blocking.
+URLs, HTML, and other markdown may lead to errors and subsequent mail blocking.

 ### Disabling the survey invitation